 THESE REQUIREMENTS MAY CHANGE AT ANYTIME WITHOUT PRIOR NOTICE.

-Wheaton College requires the following students to have health insurance benefits comparable to the Wheaton College Student Health Plan:
+The following students are required to have health insurance benefits comparable to the Student Health Insurance Plan:

 - Degree-seeking students regardless of the number of credit hours for which they are registered.

 - Students with off campus study (Consortium, HNGR, Internship).

 - Psy-D students registered for classes on campus.
 Off-campus students are not required to meet the health insurance requirements but have the option of enrolling in the plan.